espiox/jts16_complete/README.md

 # openFPGA/Analogue Pocket Multi-Cores

-By making some small edits to JSON files it's possible to combine cores created for openFPGA/Analogue Pocket, grouping arcade games together and reducing the number of platforms in your menus.
+By making some small edits to .json files it's possible to combine cores created for openFPGA/Analogue Pocket, grouping arcade games together and reducing the number of platforms in your menus.
 Here I'm providing ready-made core combinations as a convenience for other Pocket users.
 For instructions on how to do this yourself, [I wrote a short tutorial](https://github.com/espiox/openfpga-combo-cores/blob/main/Combining-Cores.md).

 Important notes:
 - No ROM files are included.